 - Paleo Whipped Cream

-- Preheat oven to 350 degrees Fahrenheit.
-Grease cake pans and set aside.
+- Preheat oven to 350 F. Grease cake pans and set aside.

-- Place carrot cake ingredients in standing mixer’s bowl.
-Place bowl in standing mixer and mix on medium until incorporated.
-Divide the batter into the two cake pans and bake for about 45 minutes.
+- Place carrot cake ingredients in a standing mixer’s bowl, and mix on medium until incorporated.
+Divide the batter into the two cake pans and bake for 45 minutes.
 Once they are done baking, let cool completely and transfer each to a large plate.

 - Make whipped cream and chill in refrigerator.

-- With two large spatulas, grab one of the cakes and place it on top of the other; bottom layer should be a carrot cake layer, second layer should be a thin cheesecake layer, third layer should be another carrot cake and third layer should be another thin cheesecake layer.
+- Assemble the cake*: bottom layer should be a carrot cake, second layer should be a thin cheesecake layer, third layer should be a carrot cake and third layer should be thin cheesecake layer.

-- Open a snack size Ziploc bag and add Whipped Cream.
-Seal Ziploc, cut a whole at one of the bottom corners, and squeeze Whipped Cream through the whole to decorate the cake.
+- Open a snack size Ziploc bag and add the Whipped Cream.
+Seal Ziploc, cut a whole at one of the bottom corners and squeeze Whipped Cream through to decorate the cake.
 Sprinkle chopped walnuts, slice and serve.

 - Two 9” round cake pans